dcl-2018-01/curriculum/docs/data-structure-basics.md

 ## Data frames/tibbles

 Related vectors (both atomic and augmented) are collected together into data frames or tibbles.
+You can think of them as a list of vectors, where every vector has the same length.
 Later you’ll learn the precise different between data.frames and tibbles, but don’t worry about it for now.
 There are two ways to create tibbles by hand:

 1. From individual vectors, each representing a column: